joydepdhar/joydepdhar/README.md

 I'm a passionate backend developer with strong expertise in **Django**, **ASP.NET**, and modern backend technologies.
 I thrive on building **robust**, **scalable**, and **intelligent systems**.

-- 🔍 Learning AI & Deep Learning
+- 🔍 Learning AI & Deep Learning, Tensorflow and ML
 - 💡 Problem-solver and systems thinker
 - 🌍 Open to remote opportunities
 - ☕ Fueled by coffee and curiosity